How to Handle Tech Problems in Your Online Business

 After wasting way too much time, I finally gave up and just added a button that linked to the form instead.
 Not ideal, but functional.

-The PayPal Tagging Nightmare
+The PayPal Tagging Nightmare (Or: Why Automations Don't Mean Autopilot)

 When I launched the VIP Pass for the summit, everything tested perfectly.
 Credit-card checkouts?
 Smooth.
 Tags applied?
 Automations fired?
 Flawless.